Top 10 challenges of retail eCommerce in 2023

 ‘How to adapt your business to take advantage of consumer trends such as mobile wallet innovations’

-Retail eCommerce will continue to grow and face new challenges in the next five years.
-Here are the top ten:
+Retail eCommerce trends will continue to grow and face new eCommerce challenges in the next five years.

 1. Continued Growth of Retail eCommerce:

-Retail eCommerce is expected to grow at a rate of 16% through 2022.
-This growth brings new opportunities but also creates new challenges for merchants.
+Retail eCommerce is expected to grow at a rate of 16% through 2023.
+This growth brings new opportunities but also creates new challenges for e-commerce businesses.

-Amazon and other prominent players continue to expand their market share, putting pressure on small and medium businesses.
+Amazon’s eCommerce platform and other prominent retail sales online platforms continue to expand their market trends, putting pressure on small and medium online businesses.

-Mobile commerce is increasing and is expected to account for over 60% of online sales by 2022.
-This presents a unique challenge for retailers as they need to ensure their websites are mobile-friendly and optimized for purchase on mobile devices.
+Mobile users are increasing and is expected to account for over 60% of online sales by 2023.
+This presents challenges of e-commerce businesses as they need to ensure their e-commerce website are mobile-friendly and optimized for purchase on mobile devices.

-With the advent of voice-activated devices such as the Amazon Echo, voice commerce is emerging as a significant trend.
-This presents a challenge for retailers as they need to develop strategies to enable customers to make purchases via voice commands.
+With the advent of voice-activated devices such as the Amazon Echo, voice commerce is emerging as a significant retail industry trend.
+This presents the biggest e-commerce challenges as they need to develop product information management to enable potential customers to make purchases via voice commands.

-Social commerce is growing rapidly, with over 60% of social media users purchasing a social network.
+Social e-commerce brands are growing rapidly, with over 60% of the social media customer base purchasing products on social networks.

-• What are the top innovations in retail and eCommerce from 2022?
+What are the top innovations in retail and e-commerce companies from 2023?

-• The continued rise of mobile commerce: By 2022, more than 50% of all retail sales will be made through mobile devices.
+• The continued rise of E-commerce Business: By 2023, more than 50% of all retail sales will be made through mobile devices.
 This is mainly due to the continued proliferation of smartphones and the increasing sophistication of mobile shopping apps.

-• Increased use of augmented reality: Augmented reality will play a more prominent role in retail and eCommerce by 2022, as merchants use it to create more immersive shopping experiences.
-For example, customers could use AR to view how furniture or clothes would look in their home or office before purchasing.
+• Increased use of augmented reality: Augmented reality will play a more prominent role in retail and eCommerce by 2023, as merchants use it to create more immersive shopping user experiences to increase customer loyalty.
+For example, competition for customers could use AR to view how furniture or clothes would look in their home or office before purchasing.

-• More widespread use of drones: Drones will be used more extensively in retail and eCommerce by 2022 for tasks such as delivering packages to customers’ homes or warehouses.
-This will help speed up delivery times and reduce costs for merchants.
+• More widespread use of drones: Drones will be used more extensively in retail and e-commerce startups by 2023 for tasks such as seamless experience in delivery options to customers’ homes or warehouses.
+This will help speed up delivery times, loading times and reduce costs for E-commerce Business merchants.

-• The continued growth of cross-border eCommerce: By 2022, cross-border eCommerce will account for more than 20% of total eCommerce sales.
-This is due to the increasing globalization of economies and the rise of digital nomads who prefer to buy items from foreign retailers rather than those in their home country.
+• The continued growth of cross-border eCommerce: By 2023, cross-border eCommerce will account for more than 20% of total eCommerce customer conversations.
+This is due to the increasing globalization of economies and the rise of digital commerce who prefer window shopping and then buy an array of products online from foreign retailers rather than those in their home country.

 • How brands can use AI to make shopping assistants better.
 There are a few ways brands can use AI to make shopping assistants better.
-One way is by using AI to improve the accuracy of product recommendations.
-Another way is by using AI to personalize the assistant’s offers based on the customer’s individual preferences.
-Finally, brands can use AI to improve the assistant’s understanding of customer queries to provide more accurate and relevant responses.
+One way is by using AI inventory management software to improve the accuracy of product recommendations.
+Another way is by using AI to personalize the assistant’s offers based on the experience for customers’ preferences.
+Finally, consumer brands can use AI to improve the assistant’s understanding of customer queries to provide more accurate and relevant responses.

 Artificial intelligence (AI) is a process of programming computers to make decisions.
 This could be anything from recognizing objects in an image to recommending products to customers on an eCommerce website.